 However, it’s important to note that this can be a con as well.
 Tuition prices and college fees rise over time.
 So, you could end up paying more in the long run by going part time.

 Part time students have access to less resources than full time students.
 For example, while there are scholarships available for part time students and adults returning to college, many awards are instead dedicated to full time students.
 You won’t be eligible for those, while full time students may be eligible for the awards you apply to.

 You may also be limited in other sources of financial aid.
 A school may not offer you a generous financial aid package if you are only attending part time.

 And on-campus housing tends to be limited to full time students.
 This can restrict the colleges available to you, while also making you miss out on some aspects (and privileges) of living on campus.

 Even though there are plenty of pros and benefits, being a part-time student is not easy.
-It takes a lot of time-managing skills, commitment, and determination.
+It takes a lot of time-management skills, commitment, and determination.
 Although the dynamics of part-time study programs are a bit different and possibly less overwhelming, every course has deadlines you have to meet and responsibilities you have to tackle.
 Before you take the dive into part time college, weigh your personal situation against the pros and cons and figure out what suits you the best.